itsmehara/CloudOpsNotes/PythonQuestions.md

 # Exiting the context
 ```

-These tables provide a detailed overview and examples of each concept, helping you to test the depth of knowledge of the candidates in these advanced Python topics.
+These tables provide a detailed overview and examples of each concept, helping you in these advanced Python topics.